 The individual role of players, coaches and parents will be defined and maintained to create a positive culture in which all can honor the game.

 2015-2016 Chad Jacobs and Wizards Scholarship Information

 Both the Chad A. Jacobs Memorial and the Wonderland Wizards Scholarship applications are available for the 2015-2016 season.
+Players at the Mite, Squirt, PeeWee and Bantam levels are eligible for the scholarships.
 To apply for either or both scholarships, please complete the application posted under the Documents tab or use the following links: Chad Jacob Scholarship Application, Wizards Scholarship Application

 The application deadlines are as follows: